 Many organizations still try to approach BI projects like they would approach a project to update their network hardware.
 The reality is that BI and IT projects are very different - here's how.

 Many organizations often still struggle with the basics when it comes to analyzing data.
 For example, getting a report on “Last Month’s Sales by Region” to the appropriate staff in a timely manner with accurate data and data definitions that everyone understands is a challenge for many organizations.
 This hasn’t changed since I’ve been in the BI industry.
 But most now realize that they must do much more with data to outpace their competition and serve their customers better.

-Today we are using data in ways that would have been considered science fiction eight years ago, but the data isn’t always neat and tidy, the value of the data often deteriorates in literally minutes or hours, and there is so much more data!
+Today we are using data in ways that once would have been considered science fiction, but the data isn’t always neat and tidy, the value of the data often deteriorates in literally minutes or hours, and there is so much more data!
 It is a real struggle for every organization to prioritize their analytics needs and execute without over-promising and repeated expensive false starts.

 Many organizations still try to approach BI projects like they would approach a project to update their network hardware.
 They are unsuccessful because they don’t understand how BI projects are different!

 The reality is BI and IT projects are very different.
 When you approach BI and analytics projects, there are different steps you must take to ensure success.

 Many of our customers and prospects have told us that they find the 8 Ways Business Intelligence Projects are Different Whitepaper to be valuable when planning a BI project.

 Let’s see how each of the 8 ways BI projects are different from IT projects and if they do or do not apply today: